Ben Affleck: Political views

-Democratic Party activism
+Democratic Party involvement

 Affleck registered to vote as a Democrat in 1992, and has campaigned on behalf of several Democratic presidential nominees.
 He supported Al Gore in the final weeks of the 2000 presidential campaign, attending rallies in California, Pennsylvania, and Florida.
-However, Affleck was unable to vote due to a registration issue in New York, where he was residing at the time, and later joked, "I'm going to vote twice next time, in true Boston fashion."
+However, Affleck was unable to vote due to a registration issue in New York City, where he was residing at the time, and later joked, "I'm going to vote twice next time, in true Boston fashion."

 Affleck was involved in the 2004 presidential campaign of John Kerry.
 During the Democratic National Convention in Boston, he spoke to many delegations, appeared on political discussion shows, and attended fundraising events.
 Affleck took part in a voter registration public service announcement, and traveled with Kerry during the opening weekend of his Believe in America Tour, making speeches at rallies in Pennsylvania, West Virginia, and Ohio.

 Affleck campaigned for President Barack Obama.
 He appeared alongside the then-Senator at a 2006 rally, introducing him as "the most galvanizing leader to come out of either party, in my opinion, in at least a decade".
 He donated to Obama's presidential campaign in 2007, and hosted two fundraisers for the candidate during the 2008 Democratic Primary.
 Affleck urged voters to "help make history" in a MoveOn.org campaign, and made several appearances during the 2008 Democratic National Convention.
 In the week of the presidential election, he appeared on Saturday Night Live to jokingly endorse Senator John McCain.
 Affleck did not actively campaign for Obama's reelection in 2012, though he still supported him.

 Affleck supported Hillary Clinton's 2016 presidential election campaign.
-He first met Clinton at Camp David in 1998 and, when she was a Senate candidate in 2000, he introduced her at a Cornell University rally and helped fundraise for her campaign.
+He first met Clinton at Camp David in 1998, and, when she was a Senate candidate in 2000, he introduced her at a Cornell University rally and helped fundraise for her campaign.
 Affleck pointed to the First Lady's work with children, women and "working families".
 He supported Obama during the 2008 Democratic Primary, noting that Clinton had "moved toward the center" during the campaign.
 Affleck donated to Clinton's campaign fund during the 2016 Democratic Primary.
 During the 2016 presidential election, Affleck recorded a New Hampshire voter public service announcement, and was named by the Clinton campaign as a "Hillblazer" – one of 1,100 individuals who had contributed or raised at least $100,000.
 OpenSecrets reported that he raised $149,028.

 During the latter stages of the 2020 Democratic Party presidential primaries, Affleck said during an interview conducted in Spanish: "I like Bernie, I like Biden, I like Warren but the thing is that most of all; I don't like Trump."
 When Biden became the Democratic candidate, he donated to his campaign fund.